 Sure, you can bring a basket or bag to shop, but when you buy a lot of items, it’s so much easier to wheel them home in a spacious 4-wheel shopping cart.
 The shopping cart wheels are really durable as well and go up curbs and can roll on gravel with no problem.

-So to truly immerse myself in French culture and make my shopping a little easier, I went for it bought a red Rolser chariot de course this weekend.
-Our new house is right next to the marche and close to the supermarket and I figured it was about time to ditch the grocery bags and look more French.
-But I can’t help but think these carts are for people who are 80+ years old.
-Would this fly in New York City?
-Would anyone under 40 use one?
-Well, in Paris that answer is a HELL YES.
-Tom’s brother wheels his cart to his grocery store in Paris like it’s totally normal.
-And that’s the thing, it IS normal.
+So to truly immerse myself in French culture and make my shopping a little easier, I went for it bought a red Rolser shopping trolley this past weekend.
+Our new house is right next to the marché and close to the supermarket and I figured it was about time to ditch the grocery bags and look more French.
+But I can’t help but think these French shopping carts are for people who are 80+ years old.
+It’s not the case, though!

 They save your palms from getting torn up from the handles of heavy grocery bags and make walking 20 minutes a breeze.
 The roller carts even come in a bunch of chic patterns, colors and styles.

 But something tells me the Whole Foods back home in the U.S. doesn’t have these things.
 Instead, they sell all kinds of chic grocery bags and NOT chic carts.
 Rolser shopping trolley styles are pretty trendy, so maybe that will change in the coming years.

 But hey, if the cool kids in Paris use these things, why can’t I, right?

 Anyway, I think I’ve crossed over.
 Not sure if I’ve crossed over to being more French or more like an old lady with my granny cart with wheels.
 But I love my French shopping trolley and have no shame in using it.
 When in Rome and all….